tdiprima/threejs-playground/docs/Get Clicked Image Coordinates.md

   let normalizedX = relativeX / rect.width;
   let normalizedY = relativeY / rect.height;

+  // Check if the image object is available if (image) {
     // Get the dimensions of the image let imageWidth = image.width;
     let imageHeight = image.height;

     // Calculate the clicked point's coordinates relative to the image let imageX = normalizedX * imageWidth;
     let imageY = normalizedY * imageHeight;

     // Log the coordinates relative to the image console.log("Image coordinates:", imageX, imageY);
+  } else {
+    console.log("Image is not yet loaded.");
+  }
 }
 ```